MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Goal**

 Through these tests, the goal is to achieve a high level of test coverage over your code.
-You should actively track this coverage and its gaps, so that adding more tests that exercise all code paths increases the confidence that your code is secure and reliable when any changes are made.
+You should actively track this coverage and where gaps exist.
+As you add more tests that exercise more code paths, the overall confidence in your code's security and reliability increases.

 **Visual Studio**